Neek0tine/Tweetoxicity/README.md

 **Q : "I acted good in my whole Twitter journey, yet I got a bad score?"**<br>
 A : Because the program is not perfect.
 Machine learning technology is so hard to be evolved, as it is extremely data-driven.
 While there are roughly [44 Zettabyte](https://seedscientific.com/how-much-data-is-created-every-day/#:~:text=There%20are%20approximately%2044%20zettabytes%20of%20data%20in%20the%20world%20in%202020.) of data in 2020 alone, does not mean we can use all the data for this project.
 Data needs to be picked, cleaned, processed and finally implemented so we can achieve a good AI Model.

+**Q : "Can I use this as a proof for someone's bad behavior in real life?"**<br>
+A : What?
+No. Even if you had to use this and give your ex a piece of your mind, no. We do not condone any form of harassment, bullying, or even threats following the use of the app.
+The use of this app is for educational and entertainment purposes only.
+Despite the app name, the use of this app for self-evaluation or self-reflection (and the not so "self" counterpart) is NOT RECOMMENDED.
+There's more things to be consider for machines to assess human's personality.

 **Q : "The whole project could easily be done using X module, and Z method.
-Using all this is just a waste of time"**<br>
+This is just a waste of time"**<br>
 A : That's not a question.
 For critics, advice and things you'd say to the developer, please use GitHub discussion function.

 ## End-User License Agreement